I'm a Senior Fullstack Engineer specialising in Svelte and Go, currently building e-commerce websites and products at SOON_.

 Screenshot of the Tom Dixon (SOON_) website

 One of the more interesting challenges came with the PDP, where a significant amount of product data needed to be displayed in the Details Tray.
-To handle this efficiently, we used our Go-based GraphQL API to structure and streamline the data from Shopify before consuming it within the SvelteKit frontend.
+To handle this efficiently, I used our Go-based GraphQL API to structure and streamline the data from Shopify before consuming it within the SvelteKit frontend

 View Site